-- To change to the root directory - Type the following at the command prompt:
+► To change to the root directory

-Note that the slash you type in this command is a backslash (\backslash), not a forward slash (I).
+Note that the slash you type in this command is a backslash (\), not a forward slash (/).

 No matter which directory you are in, this command always returns you to the root directory of a drive.
 The root directory does not have a name.
 It is simply referred to by a backslash (\).